Electronics Design

 Place two of fiducials OUTSIDE important parts of the PCB.
 The machine will create two holes to detect the correct placement of the second back layer.

 Then you can start the wizard.
-After finishing the first layer, the machine will tell you to turn around the coppersheet.
-Turn it away from you.
-It is also important that the sheet is now near to the back end of the bed. (shown in the second picture)
+After finishing the first layer, the machine will prompt you to turn the coppersheet.
+Manually flip the coppersheet away from your body, positioning it so that it is near the back end of the bed. (shown in the second picture) The machine uses to drilling holes as reference to find the right position of the milling job.

 Image 1